 If your daughter or son is unable to attend school, please let us know immediately by telephoning or emailing the school:

 It is recognised that regular and punctual attendance at school is both a legal requirement and is essential if young people are to maximise their educational opportunities.
 Young people should be punctual to school; they should aim to get to school for 8.40am to give them time to get to their first lesson which starts punctually at 8.45am.
-The school is open from 7.45am every morning and refreshments are available from The Hub from about 8.15am.
+The school is open from 7.45am until 5.00pm (Monday to Thursday) and until 4.30pm (Friday) so that they can complete homework and coursework, use the library or attend clubs.

 Full attendance at school should be encouraged and students should be absent for genuine illness only.
 Following our attendance policy, we request a ‘first day’ communication system whereby if your daughter/son is unable to attend school please let us know immediately.